okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-manage-okta-aerial/main/index.md

 <dl>
 <dt><strong>Aerial account</strong></dt>
 <dd>An Aerial account is the layer of organization and management around multiple orgs within Okta.
-The Aerial account lives outside of your orgs and has visibility and management over any production or preview org that the Aerial admin links to the Aerial account.
+The Aerial account lives outside of your orgs.
+It can monitor and manage any production or preview org that the Aerial admin links to the Aerial account.
 </dd>
 </br>
 <dt><strong>Aerial admin org</strong></dt>
 <dd>An Aerial admin org serves as the authorization server to the Aerial account.
-You need to choose one org that serves as the Aerial admin org.</br></br>
+Choose one org that serves as the Aerial admin org.</br></br>
 Super admins can create API clients in the Aerial admin org to access the Aerial account.
 The Aerial admin org also contains all system log events associated with Okta Aerial actions.</dd>
 </br>
 <dt><strong>Products</strong></dt>